learn-co-curriculum/dsc-object-attributes-lab/README.md

 You will be able to:

-* Practice defining classes and instantiating instances of those classes
+* Define and call an instance method
-* Practice defining instance methods
+* Define and access instance attributes

 ## Defining Classes and Instance Methods